voxable-labs/awesome-bot-devs/README.md

 ```
 Skills: JavaScript, Node, Serverless Framework, Ruby, Rails, Api.ai, IMB Watson, Web Speech API
 ```
 > Voxable is an agency that focuses on designing and building voice and conversational interfaces that delight and amaze.
+Our mission is to help humans and machines better understand one another.

 ---